Gozala/workspace/pages/Service as a DAG.md

 	- `nb` - Encodes one of the universal `Operation` to be executed (as per schema below)
 - ```ipldsch
   type Operation union {
-    # Writes entry at the given.
-If data exists it
+    # Writes entry at the target IPLD path.
+If entry already exists
-    # overwrites data as long as `Put` matches the schema.
+    # at that path it overwrites.
     Put "put"
-    # Writes data under given path.
-If data already exists
+    # Writes data at the target IPLD path.
+If entry already exists
     # write fails.
-Write succeeds as long as `Post` matches
-    # the schema.
-If IPLD path targets an item within the list
+If IPLD path targets list element item is
-    # item is inserted after the target item
+    # item is inserted after the target entry.
+If IPLD path targets
+    # list entry is added to the list.
     Post "post"
-    # Reads out state under the target IPLD path
+    # Reads data at the target IPLD path
     Get "get"
-    # Deletes out the entry from the IPLD path.
+    # Deletes entry from the target IPLD path.
     Delete "delete"
+    # Lists entries from the target IPLD path.
+IPLD patnh MUST target
+    # either map or a list.
     List "list"
   } representation keyed